phideg/neptungen/examples/README.md

 docker run --rm -d --network=host --name ftp -e USERS="neptun|neptun" delfer/alpine-ftp-server
 ```

-> Remark: With this kind of docker execution no data will remain after the container was stopped.
+> ⚠️ **Attention:**

-> Hint: Here the ftp server is only intended to run on the localhost.
+> - The ftp server is only intended to run on the localhost.
 If you leave the `--network=host` option you will not be able to access the ftp server as expected.
 More info about the docker container and its options can be found [here](https://github.com/delfer/docker-alpine-ftp-server)
+> - Depending on your user and distro it might be even necessary to run the docker as `root`.
+So just start it with `sudo ...`

+> 💡 **Remark:**
+> With this kind of docker execution no data will remain after the container was stopped.

 The FTP server can be stopped with the following docker command